eWeLinkCUBE/cc.ewelink.mqtt2cube-tasmota.addon/README.md

 -   5.1 Open the `eWeLink CUBE` docker configuration page
 -   5.2 Search for the above uploaded image name
 -   5.3 After successful installation and run it with the corresponding parameters, you can use it on `eWeLink CUBE`.

-Note: This image needs to scan the network of the host for obtaining the devices in the host LAN.
-So `--network` must be set to be **host** .